Irish Prime Minister Leo Varadkar says he is resigning for personal and political reasons - ExBulletin

 But I want to take this opportunity to sincerely thank him, Martin said.
 We got along well.

-Transport Minister Eamon Ryan said he did not believe the referendum results were a key factor in Varadkar's decision.
+Transport Minister Eamon Ryan said he did not believe the referendum results were the key factor in Varadkar's decision.

 Martin said Varadkar's resignation should not trigger a snap election and that the three-party coalition government, which also includes the Green Party, would continue.